Sustainable palm oil

 As a member of the Consumer Goods Forum, in 2010 we committed to achieving zero net deforestation associated with our four most important deforestation risk commodities: paper and board, beef, soy – and palm oil.
 Despite years of working on sustainable sourcing over the last decade, we haven’t yet managed to eliminate the challenges – and in 2020 we missed our target.

 It’s clear that we need to do more.
-In 2020 we committed to achieving a zero deforestation supply chain by 2023.
+In 2020 we committed to achieving a zero deforestation supply chain by 2023 for the crops with high deforestation risk (palm oil, paper and board, tea, soy and cocoa).
 This means getting visibility of that crucial first mile – from where the commodity is sourced to where it is first processed.
 It also means increasing traceability and transparency through using emerging digital technologies, empowering farmers and smallholders, and working with the industry, NGOs and governments on the ground.

 Working in our own operations